 - Your bed stays soft, not furry.
 Shedding is a common characteristic of nearly every breed of dog.
 Some shed way more than others, but their small hairs still end up everywhere, regardless of breed.
 When you don’t allow your dog on your bed, your bed stays cleaner and less hairy.
 The excessive shedding on your bed can cause itchiness on your skin and face, not to mention some unintentionally swallowed hairs in your mouth.

-- Less trips to the laundry room.
+- Fewer trips to the laundry room.
 Very few dogs wear shoes outside every day and take a daily bath before bedtime.
 Because of this, it is easy for dogs to track dirt, insects, and debris onto your soft sheets.
 By keeping your dog off your bed, you’ll spend less time washing your sheets and more time enjoying them.

 Keeping your dog off your bed requires consistency, patience, and firmness.
 You have to do everything you can to resist those puppy eyes.
 You will be happy you did in the long run, though, because both you and your pup will benefit from a better night’s sleep every time.